 project.
 It was only a matter of time before this building

 was closed!
-A strong interest among the people vowed to find ways
+Having a strong interest, the people vowed to find ways

 to save their theater!